 Welcome to Year 4

-Mr Lowe's class have finished their swimming lessons and Miss Clancy's class will now be going swimming from Monday 25th February 2019.
-Yr4C will go to Walkden swimming baths every Monday afternoon at 12:30pm and will return back to school in time for 3pm.
+Swimming-Mr Lowe's class have completed their swimming sessions and Miss Clancy's class (Year 4C) are now attending them at Walkden Swimming Baths every Monday afternoon from 12:30pm and will return back to school in time for 3pm.

 Swimming Kits- A swimming cap, towel and either a full swimming costume (one piece suits only) or trunks (not shorts).